 Albania is one of the few countries that never closed itself off to visitors, including Americans, and it’s the European version of Mexico: no test results required to enter.
 They’ll take your temperature and you have to wear a mask in public, but you’re allowed to enter and Americans can stay for a year on a tourist visa.

 Albania is right across the Adriatic from southern Italy and has similar weather.
 It’s also got a long coastline of beaches, rugged mountains for adventure, and a laid-back capital city with good internet speeds.
 Prices for fruit and vegetables are about a third of what they are in Western Europe and almost nobody is paying more than $1,000 a month for rent, even for a modern penthouse in Tirana.
 In most categories of living expenses, Albania currently dukes it out with Bosnia and Bulgaria (currently closed) as the cheapest place to live in Europe.
+There are very few competitors at this level when you look at the low cost of living countries on that continent.

 Not many people know about this country and there aren’t any big draw famous sites here, but Albania is one of the cheapest and safest places to live in the world.